 Roland Go Piano Review (88 keys)

-If you're playing the piano regularly, then you have probably heard of Roland at some point.
+If you're playing the piano regularly, then you've probably heard of Roland at some point.
 If not, keep reading.

 They are one of the big piano manufactures on the market today, with many acoustic and digital pianos in different price ranges.